Every perfect beginning deserves a perfect ending!

 This cookie recipe allowed me to make 22 flat cookies for the ice cream sandwiches and then about 10 more regular cookies.
 HEY!
 Lunch…remember! lol

-As they are setting up you are going to chop and toast your almonds.
-I like to toast things on top of the stove in a skillet.
-I just feel I have more control over the process rather than doing it in the oven.
-I can smell when they are toasting and pull them off before they burn.
-All you do is chop up your raw almonds, place them in a skillet and stir until toasted.
-You don’t have to do almonds.
+Chop raw almonds, place them in a skillet and stir until toasted.
 You can do walnuts, pecans or even peanuts.
 I even used Ice Cream topping nuts on a couple of mine because I ran out of the toasted chopped almonds.
 Go crazy!

 Once the nuts are toasted you want to pull them off the heat and pour them onto a piece of parchment paper to cool.
 Allow them to cool to room temp.
 No sneaking…just cooling!
 I’m watching you…lol!

-Next roll it in the nuts on both sides and along the edge.
-Then replace it back on the parchment lined cookie sheet.
+Next roll in the nuts to coat both sides and along the edge.
+Replace it on the parchment lined cookie sheet.
 Moving quickly, do all the other sandwiches on the sheet, and then return them to the freezer.
 Allow to set up for about 30 minutes and then wrap each sandwich individually, in plastic wrap, to keep them from getting frost bite!
 (We don’t want them to have frost bite!
 That would be so, so sad!)